Rex Balsom

 Rex Balsom is a fictional character from the American daytime drama One Life to Live, portrayed by John-Paul Lavoisier from May 9, 2002, to the show's finale on January 12, 2012.

 Casting and characterization

-With the character initially named "Jamie" prior to production, then-Executive Producer Gary Tomlin "toyed with the idea" of putting Rex in a gay storyline and Lavoisier stated in Soap Opera Digest in 2003: "I was asked by the higher powers at the show how I would feel about doing something like that.
+With the character named "Jamie" prior to production, then-Executive Producer Gary Tomlin "toyed with the idea" of putting Rex in a gay storyline and Lavoisier stated in Soap Opera Digest in 2003: "I was asked by the higher powers at the show how I would feel about doing something like that.
 I said, 'Absolutely, any plot you want to give me, I'll take on strong.'
 And they said, 'Okay, we just wanted to check.'"
 However, this idea never realized, with the character repeatedly paired with women.
 Calling Rex a "heterosexual horndog," Lavoisier noted he "added a glint in [Rex's] eye he'd lifted from Ryan Phillippe's ...
 Cruel Intentions character of Sebastian.
 'They said, "Sure, go with that.
 Start with that."
 And that was pretty much it.'"